-Many health-conscious eaters are asking is quinoa good for weight loss, and for a good reason.
+Many health-conscious eaters are inquiring whether quinoa is beneficial for weight loss, and rightly so.
 It’s incredibly important and often challenging to maintain a healthy weight.
 We all want to be fit for one reason or another.
 However, there are more important reasons than ego to stay at a healthy weight.

 Obesity can lead to a slew of health issues, such as heart disease, high blood pressure, diabetes, and many chronic illnesses.
 So naturally, most people want to avoid those things, but the older you get, the more difficult it is to lose weight and keep it off.